 What is personalized medicine?

 There is no standard medical definition for personalized medicine, so you may hear this term used in different ways.
-In general, it describes tailoring the treatment of disease (such as breast cancer) using information that can include:
+In general, it describes tailoring (or adapting) the treatment of a disease (such as breast cancer) to give the most effective treatment for each person’s disease.
+To do this, personalized medicine uses information that can include:

 - A person's genes